partykit/templates/templates/yjs-editor/README.md

 }
 ```

 That's it! `onConnect` is a special method expected by `Party.Server` and it's called whenever a new client connects to the server.
-We hand off the connection to an identically named function from `y-partykit` which handles Yjs for us.
+We hand off new connections to an identically named function from `y-partykit` which performs all the Yjs work for us.

 So that's all you need for a PartyKit-hosted Yjs back-end.

-> [!INFO]
+> [!NOTE]
 > When you look at the server code, you'll see a little more in `onConnect`.
 This is a demo of how to set up a server-side callback for Yjs document changes.
 We're not using it in this application but it's handy to know about.

 ### Adding a room switcher with occupancy count